 H.R.
 1830 (110th): To extend the authorities of the Andean Trade Preference Act until February 29, 2008.

 Jun 27, 2007.
 Passed 365/59.

-From Jan 1991 to Jan 2018, Waters missed 1,318 of 17,614 roll call votes, which is 7.5%.
+From Jan 1991 to Feb 2018, Waters missed 1,321 of 17,668 roll call votes, which is 7.5%.
 This is much worse than the median of 2.3% among the lifetime records of representatives currently serving.
-ProPublica has tracked 4 explanations for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|